FinnCavanagh/WDI-Project-One/README.md

 Synopsis

-The project is a two player game based on Connect 4.
+The project is a classic two player 4-in-a-row game.
 To win the game you must get 4 in a row of the same colour, either horizontally or vertically.

-Code Example
+Code Stuff

-Using basic HTML, CSS, Javascript, JQuery and Google fonts libraries.
+It was built using basic Javascript, JQuery, HTML, CSS and Google fonts libraries.

 Motivation

-A first project in a Web Development Immersive course.
-The project demonstrates my application of javascript, html, css and jquery.
+This is my first project in a Web Development Immersive course.
+It was a great opportunity to apply my javascript learning as well as play around with html and css.

-Installation
-Provide code examples and explanations of how to get the project.

-Contributors
-Github for any new features, bug testing or improvements.